-Just for Kids Law are recruiting for a Head of Strategic Litigation to join our busy dynamic and influential Legal Directorate which comprises solicitors, barristers and trainee solicitors working in the fields of Youth Justice (Crime), Education, Community Care, Immigration and Public Law.
+Just for Kids Law is recruiting for a Head of Strategic Litigation to join our busy dynamic and influential Legal Directorate which comprises solicitors, barristers and trainee solicitors working in the fields of Youth Justice (Crime), Education, Community Care, Immigration and Public Law.

 Contract term: Permanent